RelationalAI-oss/DevilSpawn.jl/README.md

 Provides a hacky workaround to force a task to @spawn on an available background thread (except if `nthreads() == 1`).

-This package becomes oblivious once Julia allows to define where a task is allowed to spawn.
+This package becomes obsolete once Julia allows to define where a task is allowed to spawn.

 `@spawn_background expr` will spawn a Task on another thread, automatically retrying until it spawns somewhere that's not `taskid == 1`.